cowork-ai/go-minimp3/README.md

 ## Dockerfile

 Check out the Dockerfile for an example of using `golang:1.24` and `gcr.io/distroless/base-debian12` to run `go-minimp3` with Cgo enabled.
-The `gcr.io/distroless/static-debian12` image does not work because it lacks `glibc`.

 ```bash
 docker build -t cowork-ai/go-minimp3 .
 cat ./testdata/44khz128kbps.mp3 | docker run --rm -i cowork-ai/go-minimp3 | ffplay -autoexit -i pipe:
 ```

+Note that the `gcr.io/distroless/static-debian12` image does not work because it lacks `glibc`.